 By Darrell Brown and Sierra Boudreaux, Wildcats Media

-Louisiana College’s annual C3 Conference held Tuesday night tackled the topic of the role of women in today’s church.
+Louisiana Christian University’s annual C3 Conference held Tuesday night tackled the topic of the role of women in today’s church.

 “This topic is at the forefront of our Christian culture and our secular American culture,” said Dr. Marvin Jones, Assistant Professor of Church History and Theology and Coordinator of C3 Conferences.
 “What is the role of women in society?
 What role do women have in our churches?
 What ministry does God ask them to fulfill?
 How should a woman pursue that calling?”